-While the drilling itself can cause harm to rock glaciers and permafrost (through mass alteration as well as the use of drilling fluids which can alter and contaminate the ice), the mass movement of earth and opening of roads to reach drill sites can cause even greater impacts to ice resources, as we have already seen above with the Barrick-Veladero access road example.
+While the drilling itself can cause harm to rock glaciers and permafrost (through mass alteration as well as the use of drilling fluids which can alter and contaminate the ice), the mass movement of earth and opening of roads to reach drill sites can cause even greater impacts to ice resources and particularly to the type ice glaciers that are present at the Los Azules project site and surrounding areas, as we have already seen above with the Barrick-Veladero access road example.
 As can be seen from the above photo of a drill platform, drilling implies moving large machinery into place, opening of roads, as well as the movement of large vehicles into the site.
 All such activity would imply impacts to rock glaciers if they were underneath or adjacent to the platforms and access roads.